drone/docs/content/server/overview.md

 # Server Upgrades

 Drone server upgrades are meant to be simple and safe.
-You can replace the old Docker image with the new Docker image and Drone will handle everything else (automatic database migrations, etc).
+Replace the old Docker image with the new Docker image and Drone will handle everything else (automatic database migrations, etc).

-If a release includes breaking changes or requires manual upgrade it will be specified in the release notes. _As a general rule we try to maintain strict backward compatibility and avoid breaking changes, even in major releases._
+_If a release includes breaking changes or requires manual upgrade it will be specified in the release notes.
+As a general rule we try to maintain strict backward compatibility and avoid breaking changes, even in major releases._

 ```sh {linenos=table}
 # terminate the drone server